 Any deal to temporarily raise the debt ceiling "rests on the recognition that our challenge is twofold: We have to pay our bills today, and we have to make sure we can pay our bills tomorrow," Ryan said.

-House Speaker John Boehner, the top Republican in Congress, favored the proposal -- and made it clear that the debt ceiling would remain a bargaining chip, despite Obama's insistence to the contrary.
+House Speaker John Boehner, the top Republican in Congress, favored the proposal -- and made it clear the debt limit would remain a bargaining chip despite Obama's insistence to the contrary.

 "Before there is any long-term debt limit increase, a budget should be passed that cuts spending," Boehner said.

-Delaying the debt ceiling debate could allow lawmakers to focus more thoroughly on the $110 billion in broad mandated cuts set to hit the military and domestic programs from early March, as well as the temporary funding that is keeping the government running and which expires at the end of that month.
+Delaying the debt debate could allow lawmakers to focus first on the $110 billion in mandated cuts set to hit the military and domestic programs this year, as well as the temporary funding that is keeping the government running and which expires at the end of March.